shimarulin/workstation/README.md

 ## Usage

 > :warning: Before starting the configuration, make sure that the variables in the `group_vars/all` file in the
 > repository root are defined.
-If not, you can set up it via cookiecutter template:
+If not, you can set up it via `setvars` script:
 >
 > ```bash
 > # Setup Ansible variables
-> cd ~/.config/localhost && python -m cookiecutter -f templates/vars
+> ~/.config/workstation/tools/bin/setvars
 > ```

 Run playbook on localhost with common configuration